-- The person with symptoms must self-isolate for at least10 days.
+- The person with symptoms must self-isolate for at least 10 days and follow the advice of NHS test and trace.
 If they still have a high temperature after this they must continue to self-isolate until the high temperature has gone.

 - If a child or adult within school has symptoms, we will immediately isolate them.
 In the case of a child, we will contact a parent to collect them.
 The staff member will immediately go home.

 - The staff member or parent will be told to book a test and follow isolation guidance until test results are received.

 - All areas which may have been contaminated will be cleaned with disinfectant.

 - We will ask to be told the test results immediately.

 - If the test results are negative and there are no longer coronavirus (COVID-19) symptoms then the person can return to school.